Chinna Veedu: Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Chittu Kuruvi" is set in the Pushpalathika raga, and based on Antonín Dvořák's "Scherzo: Molto Vivace".
+The song "Chittu Kuruvi" is set in the Pushpalathika raga, "Chittu Kuruvi" was later sampled by American rapper Junglepussy for the song "Satisfaction Guaranteed" (2014).

-Reception
+Release and reception

 Chinna Veedu's initial release was postponed by a few years because it was found to have similarities with other films like Gopurangal Saivathillai, Rosappu Ravikkaikari and Kanni Paruvathile.
 Jayamanmadhan of Kalki wrote despite being an old plot, Bhagyaraj has done only few changes in presenting the plot but praised the performances of Bhagyaraj, Kalpana, Jai Ganesh and Vijayalakshmi's cinematography.
+Balumani of Anna praised the acting, music, cinematography and direction.
 The film ran for over 100 days in theatres.